sergiofdeznunez/Hardhat-SimpleTemplate/README.md

-# Hardhat Boiler
+# Hardhat Boilerplate

-This project is a  Hardhat boiler for upgradeable contracts.
+This project is a  Hardhat boilerplate for upgradeable contracts.

 Don't forget to install the dependencies: